 - How I researched and evaluated each dog toothpaste

-- My best dog toothpaste pick
+- My favorite dog toothpaste pick

 - What to look forward to